Holic75/SolastaExtraContent/README.md

 Furious
 Elemental Focus
 Combat Mobility
-Fast Shooter
+Fast Shooter.

 ### Extra Features:
-Loremaster wizard can add one cantrip and one spell of any class to his/her spellbook at lvl 2,
+Loremaster wizard can add one cantrip and one spell of any class to his/her spellbook at lvl 2
-Cleric subclasses are modified to match better Solasta sourcebook description (optional),
+Cleric subclasses are modified to match better Solasta sourcebook description (optional)
-Quarterstaves can be used as arcane/druidic foci (optional).
+Quarterstaves can be used as arcane/druidic foci (optional)
-Controllable summons (optional).
+Controllable summons (optional)
+Surface spells (like entangle) only affect those staying on the ground (optional).

 All optional features can be enabled/disabled in /your_solasta_game_folder/Mods/SolastaExtraContent/settings.json
 Mod requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.